mananshah14/jenkins-cicd-setup/demo-fe-be/README.md

 1. Clone the repository.
-2. Install dependencies for the front end using `npm install`.
-3. Start the development server for the front end using `npm start`.
-4. Make sure the backend server is running (see instructions below).
+2. Make sure the backend server is running (see instructions below).

 ## Usage